Cultural Context

-Deccan Colors takes its name from the Sanskrit word “Dakshina,” meaning “south,” which refers to the Deccan Plateau, a vast region in southern India that spans several states.
+Deccan Colors takes its name from the Sanskrit word “Dakshina,” meaning “south,” which refers to the Deccan Plateau, a region in southern India.
 On view at the Hopkins Hall Gallery in Columbus, from January 17 to March 8, the exhibition would feature nine curated art objects that reflect the rich cultural and visual diversity of the region.
-The printed gallery guide highlights five key works, offering visitors a deeper look into the vibrant themes and narratives that shape the exhibit.I created a moodboard to inform my design process.
-This moodboard draws from the rich visual language of South India It blends traditional textile motifs, temple architecture, and vibrant color palettes to inform the design.
-The intricate patterns, hand-painted elements, and elegant editorial layouts contrast well to reflect a balance between cultural heritage and contemporary design sensibilities.
+The printed gallery guide highlights five key works, offering visitors a deeper look into the vibrant themes and narratives that shape the exhibit.View final guidebook here!

 - introduction